- Contact Us Now: (201) 464-1011 Tap to Call

 Death taxes, also known as estate taxes or inheritance taxes, are imposed on the transfer of property after an individual’s death.
 The two primary types of death taxes in the United States are federal estate taxes and state-specific estate or inheritance taxes.

-The federal estate tax applies to the transfer of a deceased person’s estate, including cash, real estate, stocks, and other assets.
-As of 2023, the federal estate tax exemption is $12.92 million for individuals and $25.84 million for married couples.
+The federal estate tax, often referred to as a federal death tax, applies to the transfer of a deceased person’s estate, including cash, real estate, stocks, and other assets.
+As of 2025, the federal estate tax exemption is $13.99 million for individuals and $27.98 million for married couples.
 This means that if the total value of your estate is below the exemption amount, you will not owe any federal estate taxes.

-In addition to federal estate taxes, New York imposes a state estate tax on residents and non-residents who own property within the state.
-The exemption amount for New York estate tax is significantly lower than the federal exemption, standing at $6.58 million as of 2023.
+In addition to federal death taxes, New York imposes a state estate tax on residents and non-residents who own property within the state.
+The exemption amount for New York estate tax is significantly lower than the federal exemption, standing at $7.16 million as of 2025.
 If your estate exceeds this threshold, you will be subject to New York estate taxes.

-New Jersey does not have a state estate tax but does impose an inheritance tax.
+New Jersey does not have a state estate tax but does impose an inheritance tax, which is another form of death tax.
 This tax is levied on the beneficiaries of an estate, rather than on the estate itself.
 The inheritance tax rates in New Jersey range from 11% to 16% and depend on the relationship between the deceased and the beneficiary.
 Some beneficiaries, such as spouses, children, and grandchildren, are exempt from paying inheritance tax.

 Circumstances in Which You May Owe Death Taxes